 Any member who voluntarily destroys his membership card or turns it in to any officer of this organization with the stated intention of forever disassociating himself from the Kentucky Motorcycle Association/ K.B.A. shall be removed from the membership rolls.
 If the former member ever reconsiders his action, he must appeal the Board of Directors for reinstatement as described above.

-The state officers shall be elected by the membership statewide every two years except for the Secretary and Sergeant of Arms, who will be appointed by the President.
-These elections are to coincide with the “even years”.
-The purpose of the state officers is to direct and coordinate the activities of the entire state on state issues.
+The state officers shall be elected by the board of directors for a two year term with the president and vice-president membership voted in on odd years and vice-president of legislation Affairs and treasurer voted in on even years.
+Secretary and Sergeant of Arms, will be appointed by the President. is to direct and coordinate the activities of the entire state on state issues.
 They may succeed themselves in office.

 The state officers of this organization shall be as follows: